-Section H: Confidentiality and SAMHSA Participant Protection/Human Subjects: You must describe procedures relating to Confidentiality, Participant Protection and the Protection of Human Subjects Regulations in Section H of your application.
+Section H: Confidentiality: You must describe procedures relating to Confidentiality in Section H of your application.
 See Appendix I for guidelines on these requirements.

 2. REVIEW AND SELECTION PROCESS

 SAMHSA applications are peer-reviewed according to the evaluation criteria listed above.